godlikepanos/anki-3d-engine/README.md

 1 License
 =========

-AnKi's license is BSD.
+AnKi's license is `BSD`.
 This practically means that you can use the source or parts of the source on proprietary and non proprietary products as long as you follow the conditions of the license.

 See `LICENSE` file for more info.